How Plan Values Are Distributed

 Distribution methods

-The change at the parent level will be distributed to the lower levels of your plan using one of the following methods:
+Changes at the parent level will be distributed to the lower levels of your plan using one of the following methods:

 • Weighted Distribution: The change in the parent value is distributed to its children based on their contribution to the plan item that is configured as the Weighting Plan Item.
-This distribution method is used for plan items that are counts such as Headcount and Added Positions.
+This distribution method is used for additive plan items that are counts such as Headcount and Added Positions.

 Constant Distribution